isomerpages/govtech-lpa-acp/pages/main1.md

 <h3>Advance Care Plan</h3>

-<p>An Advance Care Plan (ACP) outlines your healthcare preferences when you are no longer able to express them yourself.</p>
+<p>An ACP helps you to communicate your values and healthcare preferences when you are no longer able to express them yourself. </p>

 <a class="read_more" href="#">Read More</a>